qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 #.
 You can now use ``@symbol_frame`` variable in any sub-symbol data defined
    property in order to animate that property.

-Fow example, setting the symbol's rotation to data defined expression ``@symbol_frame % 360`` will cause the symbol to rotate over time, with rotation speed dictated by the symbol's frame rate:
+For example, setting the symbol's rotation to data defined expression ``@symbol_frame % 360`` will cause the symbol to rotate over time, with rotation speed dictated by the symbol's frame rate: